Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning Design

 \subsection{Democratized Learning Algorithm}

-Inspired by the FedAvg \cite{mcmahanCommunicationEfficientLearningDeep2017} and FedProx \cite{sahu2018fedprox} algorithms, we adopt our aforementioned recursive analysis and hierarchical clustering mechanism to develop a novel democratized learning algorithm, namely DemLearn.
+Inspired by the FedAvg \cite{mcmahan2016communication} and FedProx \cite{FedProx2020} algorithms, we adopt the aforementioned recursive analysis and hierarchical clustering mechanism to develop a novel democratized learning algorithm, namely \DemLearn.
 The details of our proposed algorithm are presented in Alg. \ref{DemLearn}.
-Specifically, the \DemLearn algorithm first initializes the local learning models by leveraging the latest hierarchical generalized group models, and its prior local learning model that are controlled by the decaying parameter $\beta_t$ in the equation \eqref{EQ:Local_Model_Update}.
-A normalization term $B$ keeps the generalized models in the range of local model parameters.
-During the training time, the prior local knowledge becomes increasingly important than the reused generalized models of groups to improve its specialized performance.
-Using this initial model, each agent iteratively solves the \textbf{PLP} problem in the equation \eqref{EQ:mu_PLP} based on the gradient method.
-Here, given $\mu>0$, we define the proximal variation version of DemLearn, namely DemLearn-P. Thereafter, these updates will be sent to the central server to perform hierarchical aggregation from the generalized level $1$ to the level $K$.
-The generalized learning models of groups are updated in the equation \eqref{EQ:hard_update1}.
+Each agent $n$ uses the upper-group model at level $1$ (i.e., $\boldsymbol{w}^{(1)}_{n,t}$) as the initial learning model.
+Thereafer, the agent iteratively solves the \textbf{PLP} problem in the equation \eqref{EQ:mu_PLP} based on the gradient method.
+The updated client model will be sent to the central server to perform hierarchical clustering and update from the generalized level $1$ to the level $K$.
 After every $\tau$ global rounds, the hierarchical structure is reconstructed according to the changes in the personalized learning model of agents.
+The generalized learning models of groups are updated, respectively, in bottom-top, and then top-bottom fashion, following the equations (\ref{EQ:bottom-top}) and (\ref{EQ:top-bottom}) as the approximation of the closed form solution (\ref{EQ:closed_form}).
+This allows the lower level subgroups to contribute their knowledge for updating the group model.
+In return, they receive (and incorporate) the better generalized knowledge from the upper-groups that enhances the generalization capacity of their local learning models.
+Additionally, we introduce an amplification trick in the bottom-top update for the first $5$ rounds to speed up the initial stage of learning process.
+Accordingly, the update from group members (i.e., $\boldsymbol{w}^{(k)}_{t+1}$ in the equation (\ref{EQ:bottom-top})) is multiplied with a scaling constant $1.15$ in the first $5$ rounds.